issa-project/issa-pipeline/environment/containers/README.md

 - Docker image installation or build script `install-<contianer>.sh`
 - Docker container run script `run-<contianer>.sh`

-All of the containers, except for `virtuoso`, are started and stopped as they are needed.
-The `virtuoso` container should be constantly running to provide access to the generated Knowledge Graph.
+All of the containers, except for `virtuoso` and `sparql-micro-service`, are started and stopped as they are needed.
+The `virtuoso` and `sparql-micro-service` containers should be constantly running to provide access respectively to the generated Knowledge Graph and the SPARQL micro-services retrieving data from OpenAlex.

 >:point_right:  The `dbpedia-spotlight.en` container requires a lot of memory and fails to execute on a 32Gb RAM machine if any other container besides `virtuoso` is running.